Please review the details below before submitting your presentation proposal.

 Proposals should include a plan for a brief (10-15 minutes maximum, repeated to attendees over a 45 minute time period) electronic presentation designed to elicit ideas from your peers.
 Topics can include works in progress, research ideas, collaboration opportunities, or pilot projects.
 These sessions are a great opportunity to present your ideas to your peers in a community forum.

-We will provide a small table for your laptop and power to the table.
+These presentations are electronic poster sessions.
+We will provide a small table for your laptop and power to the table in an area with multiple presentations going at simultaneously.
 You will also have wireless Internet access, so that should an attendee want to delve further into your session topic with you, websites and other information can be easily accessed by you.
 Computer audio in presentations is not recommended in this format due to concurrent presentations in this location.

-Emerging Ideas presenters are encouraged to develop a 5-10 point slide deck or related content to share with colleagues to share with groups visiting the Emerging Ideas tables through the session.
+Discovery Session presenters are encouraged to develop a 5-10 point slide deck or related content to share with groups visiting the Discovery Session tables throughout the session.

-Emerging Ideas presenters are encouraged to develop take-aways (either digital or paper) for attendees which summarize, or provide additional details and resources relating to their projects.
+Discovery Session presenters are encouraged to develop take-aways (either digital or paper) for attendees which summarize, or provide additional details and resources related to their projects.

-Discussion: a 5-minute facilitated, quick-start conversation to kick off the lab session
+- Prompt – a 5-minute facilitated, quick-start conversation to kick off the studio session.

-Innovation: a 20-minute lab session for participants to process, discuss and apply the concepts and practices shared
+- Prototyping: Working Towards Solutions – a 20-minute convergent session for participants to process, refine, vote on, and even paper prototype the concepts and practices shared.

-i.e. – Teams present findings and reflect on practical application in their own instructional context.
+- i.e. – Teams present solutions, narrow down top choices, identify practical next steps, and consider how they might apply in their own instructional context.

-Proposals for an Innovation Lab session should address the following questions:
+Proposals for an Innovation Studio session should address the following questions:

 - How will participants work collaboratively to prototype a meaningful solution to a particular problem using design thinking?